compiler-dept/speck/README.md

 a single test suite.

 Every `Speck` test suite is compiled into a shared object file (`.so`) and then loaded and executed by `Speck`.
-So, every piece of code that needs to be tested has to be compiled into the single test suites.
+Every piece of code that needs to be tested has to be compiled additionally into the test suites.
 For that you need to add another rule to your `Makefile`:

     spec/%.so: spec/%.c
         @$(CC) -fPIC -shared -o $@ $<